Persistent Shared Search Sub-Agent for Output-Token Reuse¶

 A persistent shared search sub-agent is a single long-lived agent that owns all repository exploration for a multi-agent system.
 Instead of each worker independently searching and re-describing the same files, workers query the shared searcher, which keeps a record of prior lookups, skips already-covered regions, and returns compact location references rather than full file contents (Cho et al., 2026).

 The pattern pays off only under specific conditions.
-Apply it when all hold:
+Apply it when all of these hold:

 - Output-dominated workload.
-Agents generate substantial text describing what they found.
-If agents mostly read and rarely re-emit large descriptions, the output-token lever is small and input-side prompt caching is the better spend.
+Agents generate a lot of text describing what they found.
+If agents mostly read and rarely re-emit large descriptions, the output-token saving is small, and input-side prompt caching is the better spend.

 - Latency tolerates a shared lookup hop.
-A single searcher serialises queries.
+A single searcher serializes queries.
 The work must tolerate that hop without the searcher becoming a throughput bottleneck.

 - Working tree is stable during the episode.
 Cached search records assume the code they point at has not moved.